HardMax71/Integr8sCode/docs/architecture/model-conversion.md

 The codebase separates concerns into layers: domain models are pure Python dataclasses with no framework dependencies, while Pydantic models handle API schemas, database documents, and Kafka events.
 Conversion happens at boundaries—repositories and services—not inside models.
-This avoids custom `to_dict()` or `from_response()` methods that scatter conversion logic and break when fields change.

 ## Model layers